delineateio/ngrok-example/README.md

 | domain | `task example:domain` | This example exposes the website using a custom pre-owned domain.
 See below for more details . |
 | oauth | `task example:oauth` | This example exposes the website on a custom domain and secures authentication using an OAuth provider (e.g. Google) |

-Once you have finished with these examples you can stop the web server using `task example:kill`.
+Once you have finished with each example you can stop the web server using `task example:kill` to stop the web server.

-#### Custom Domain Setup

-To setup a custom domain follow the instructions at [ngrok domains](https://dashboard.ngrok.com/cloud-edge/domains).
-This will include setup within your domain registrar.

 ### File Examples